 Be it science and technology, art and culture, media studies, geography, mathematics, and other subjects, research has always been the route towards finding the unknown.
-In the present gloomy circumstances when Coronavirus has shattered the world, a vast amount of research is being carried out to find vaccines for its treatment.
+In the circumstances when Coronavirus shattered the world, a vast amount of research was being carried out to find vaccines for its treatment.
 In this blog, we will understand what are the various types of research design and their related components.

 This Blog Includes:

 - What are the Elements of Research Design?

 - Research Design Types by Grouping

 - Research Design PPT